vsrinivas/fuchsia/docs/development/languages/fidl/reference/wire-format/README.md

 *   Ordinals are calculated by hashing the concatenated library name, xunion name, and member name, and retaining 31 bits.
     See [ordinal hashing] for further details.
-*   Nullable xunions are represented with a `0` ordinal, and a null envelope.
+*   Nullable xunions are represented with a `0` ordinal, and an empty envelope.
 *   Empty xunions are not allowed.

 xunions are denoted by their declared name (e.g. `Value`) and nullability: